 - Seek medical attention: Some serious injuries, including brain injuries and internal bleeding, may not be detectable at the accident scene.
 A doctor’s exam will identify unseen injuries and prevent existing ones from getting worse.
 Also, seeking medical care right away will connect your injuries directly to the accident, which will make filing your Maryland drunk driving accident claim easier.

-- Contact a Waldorf drunk driving lawyer: At Trollinger Law LLC, we offer free and confidential consultations to accident victims.
+- Contact a drunk driving lawyer in Waldorf, MD: At Trollinger Law LLC, we offer free and confidential consultations to accident victims.
 Even though a drunk driving case seems straightforward, there’s no guarantee that the insurance company will give you a fair settlement offer.
 Attorney Matt Trollinger will place a value on your case and negotiate aggressively for the best possible result.

 Proving Liability for a DUI Car Crash

 If a driver in Maryland has a blood-alcohol concentration (BAC) of .08 or higher, he/she will be charged with driving under the influence (DUI).
 Drivers under 21 with a .02 BAC or higher face suspension of their driver’s licenses.
 The legal limit for commercial drivers such as truck drivers is a BAC of .04.

 Drunk drivers may face both criminal and civil charges.
 In order to obtain compensation, you will need to pursue a civil personal injury claim against the drunk driver.
 That’s where Trollinger Law LLC can step in.